syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Populating-data-source.md

 ## Segment items

-The segmented control customize the text or icons, or use other built-in customization options available for the segments.
+The segmented control customizes the text or icons or use other built-in customization options available for the segments.
 Segment item collections can also be used.

 {% highlight c# %}
 ObservableCollection<SfSegmentItem> sizeCollection;